haskell-works/blog/posts/2018-09-03-simd-with-linecount.md

 we need.

-In a future post I'll look at using these SIMD from GHC using Foreign Function Interface (FFI) and addressing some of the challenges of using SIMD with Haskell's lazy IO.
+In a future post I'll look at using these SIMD from GHC using Foreign Function Interface (FFI) and addressing some of the [challenges of using SIMD with Haskell's lazy IO][9].

 [1]: ../posts/2018-08-08-data-parallel-rank-select-bit-string-construction.html
 [2]: https://software.intel.com/sites/landingpage/IntrinsicsGuide/#expand=765,767,802,766&text=_mm256_cmpeq_epi8